 Disabled access into the College is via the metal gates off Magdalen Street East; please make the Lodge aware so that the Porter can operate the automatic gates.
 The Chapel can then be accessed via the Fellows’ Garden.
 There are two steps up from the Antechapel into the Chapel which would require physical assistance to lift a wheelchair.

 Order of service

-There are a number of variables in the order of service itself depending on your specific requirements, i.e. music, readings, hymns, etc. A typical order of service is available to download.
+There are a number of variables in the order of service itself depending on your specific requirements, i.e. music, readings, hymns, etc. If you would like to see a typical order of service, please ask the Chaplain’s Secretary.

 The College has two Organ Scholars who are available to play at weddings; the usual fee is £150.
 The Chaplain’s Secretary has contact details for the Organ Scholars should you wish to be in touch with them.
 It may also be possible to make use of the Balliol Chapel Choir or a small number of them as appropriate.
 For further information about this you would consult the Organ Scholar who has agreed to play the wedding service.